Caminar Contigo

 Equally important is the care afforded to the staff working with these individuals.
 Specialized training for the service providers, including psychological first aid, is a priority — as well as self-care strategies to manage stress, burnout, and trauma.

-Partnerships with local service agencies — specifically shelters and other legal service providers — will be a key element toward building a strong reputation and connecting with displaced persons in need of legal and MHPSS services.
-JRS/USA and JRS/Mexico will collaborate to ensure continuity and quality of services for asylum seekers of all walks of life, on both sides of the border.
+Partnerships with local service agencies — specifically shelters and other legal service providers — are a key element in our strong reputation of connecting with displaced persons in need of legal and MHPSS services.
+JRS/USA and JRS/Mexico collaborate to ensure continuity and quality of services for asylum seekers of all walks of life, on both sides of the border.

 We are also accepting volunteers to assist us with this important work.